-Fortunately, we have you, the content writers, who can spot dependent clauses and give them a home.
-Here is a quick refresher on what they are, what forms they take and how to improve your writing through their proper use.
+Fortunately, we have you, the writers of the world, who can spot dependent clauses and give them a home.
+Here is a quick refresher on what a dependent clause is, what forms it takes and how to improve your writing through their proper use.

 The teacher looked for the little boy who had worn smelly shoes to school.

 I refuse to write anymore unless my children sleep.

 We finally saw the plane, which had disappeared behind the clouds.

 The quality of work depends on the content rather than how long it is.

 None of the underlined sections could serve as standalone sentences, which indicates that they are dependent.